-On October 31, 2017, Toronto was designated as a Creative City of Media Arts by the United Nations Educational, Scientific and Cultural Organization) are proud to announce that Toronto is the first Canadian city to be designated a UNESCO Creative City of Media Arts for its leadership in film, music, digital media and forms of cultural expression using technology.
-Toronto joins the 116 existing member cities in UNESCO's Creative Cities Network (UCCN).
+On October 31, 2017, Toronto was designated as a Creative City of Media Arts by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+Toronto is the first Canadian city to be designated a UNESCO Creative City of Media Arts for its leadership in film, music, digital media and forms of cultural expression using technology.

 Created in 2004, the UCCN is organized into seven fields: crafts and folk art, design, film, gastronomy, literature, media arts and music.
 Toronto is the 10th city to be designated a UNESCO Media Arts City.
 Other designated cities include Austin, Texas; Tel-Aviv, Israel; and Dakar, Senegal.

-The City is a longstanding supporter of media arts in Toronto.
-Through the Toronto Arts Council, the City directly supports media artists and arts organizations with peer- reviewed grants, awarding operating and project funding to over 60 visual and media arts organizations and 45 individual media artists in 2016.
 In 2016, Toronto became the first city in Canada to appoint a Photo Laureate to serve as the City's ambassador for the visual and photographic arts.
 Media arts also features prominently in the City's public art program and in Toronto's annual Nuit Blanche, all-night contemporary art extravaganza.